-If you wish to access your personnel record you should make a written request (you may wish to consider using the template SAR form) to your Assistant Director People (ADP), specifying whether you wish to view the data or receive a copy of the information held.
+If you wish to access your personnel record you should apply to your Assistant Director People/People Manager, specifying whether you wish to view the data or receive a copy of the information held.
 The request will be dealt with within 30 days.
+Please see the guidance on Inside.Barnardo's.

-Where the request is for copies of information, every effort will be made to ensure the information is a legible as possible.
+Where the request is for copies of information, every effort will be made to ensure the information is as legible as possible.
 Multiple requests may incur an administrative fee and requests deemed to be manifestly unfounded or excessive may be refused.

-Employees have the right to request that incorrect information be corrected, or inaccurate and/or irrelevant information be removed.
-Any such request must be made in writing to the ADP.
+Colleagues have the right to request that incorrect information be corrected, or inaccurate and/or irrelevant information be removed.
+Any such request must be made in writing to the AD People.

-Further guidance is contained within our Data Protection Policy and a copy of the SAR form is available to download on Inside Barnardo's.
+Further guidance is contained within our Data Protection Policy.